-Since ancient times, the mountain and forest consciousness has dominated the spiritual life of the Vietnamese people.
+Since ancient times, the mountain consciousness has dominated the spiritual life of the Vietnamese people.
 The explanation for this is not simple and quite long, but it is a real phenomenon, specifically expressed in literature.

 My Son Sanctuary in spring in the mountains of Quang Nam - Photo: PXD

-According to the famous legend “Son Tinh-Thuy Tinh”, in an important matter like choosing a son-in-law, King Hung also challenged the two “candidates” Son Tinh and Thuy Tinh with gifts: 9-tusked elephant, 9-spurred chicken, 9-red-haired horse, whoever brings all of them and arrives first, the king will marry the princess.
+According to the famous legend “Son Tinh-Thuy Tinh”, in the important matter of choosing a son-in-law, King Hung also challenged the two “candidates” Son Tinh and Thuy Tinh with gifts: 9-tusked elephant, 9-spurred chicken, 9-red-haired horse, whoever brings all of them and arrives first, the king will marry the princess.
 Obviously, these are animals of the mountains and forests, the advantage naturally belongs to the Mountain God/Son Tinh and Thuy Tinh lost, so he was extremely angry and caused a flood to demand the beauty back and also the fairness in the dowry.

 In the fairy tale “The Fairy Gourd” explains the origin of the ethnic brothers in our country from the same root, from the gourd often hanging on the kitchen shelf, a very familiar image in the daily life of the highland people.
 That is a typical example among many examples in folk literature.